zednis/itws6960-2017-final-project/README.md

 Over 20k recipes listed by recipe rating, basic nutritional information, assigned category, ingredients, and cooking instructions lifted from http://www.epicurious.com/recipes-menus.

 The kaggle dataset page does not appear to specify a license for the dataset publication.

-Since the dataset is lifted from https://www.epicurious.com/, which states that “no material on this site may be reproduced, distributed, transmitted, cached, or otherwise used, except with the prior written permission of Condé Nast”, I may have to look for an alternative recipe dataset.

 Available Formats: JSON (full recipe data)